 Garden Planting Tip: To improve germination, soak seeds overnight before planting.

-Sow Cypress Vine seeds directly into your flower garden after all danger of frost have passed.
+Sow Cypress Vine seeds directly into your flower garden after all danger of frost has passed.
 Plant seeds 1/4″ deep.
-Seeds sprout in 5-10 days.

 Final plant spacing should be twelve inches apart.